Chimney Repair Cove Neck, NY 11771

 The Importance of Chimney Liner

-- Prevents damage.
 Masonry materials, including brick, stone, and mortar, are generally strong, but they’re very porous.
-When you light a fire, a number of by-products are created, including heat, soot, and gases.
+When you light a fire, by-products are created, including heat, soot, and gases.
 These elements are highly corrosive, and over time, they can erode masonry materials.
-When the masonry materials are damaged, a number of serious problems can arise.
-A chimney liner adds a layer of protection to your chimney, as it prevents the by-products of combustion from interacting with the masonry.

-- Maintains structural integrity.
-If the by-products of combustion are exposed to masonry materials and those materials corrode, the structural integrity of your chimney could be seriously compromised.
-As the mortar joints and brickwork begin to crack and crumble, the weight of the chimney is unevenly distributed, and the entire structure could topple down.
+If the byproducts of combustion are exposed to structures made from masonry and those materials corrode, the integrity of your chimney is compromised.
+As the mortar joints and brickwork begin to crack and crumble, weight becomes unevenly distributed, and the chimney could topple over.

 Given the several important functions that a flue liner serves, it’s easy to see why this feature is such an integral part of your chimney.

-There are several reasons why your chimney may need a new liner installed.
-Some of the most common reasons include:
+Your chimney may need a new liner installed.
+The most common reasons include:

-- Your chimney isn’t lined.
-Believe it or not, depending on when your chimney was built, it may not have a liner.
-It goes without saying, but an unlined chimney is a dangerous chimney.
-To avoid the risk of fire, carbon monoxide poisoning, and the collapse of the structure, you should completely avoid operating your chimney until it is properly lined.
+To avoid the risk of fire, carbon monoxide poisoning, and the collapse of the structure, you should completely avoid running your chimney until it is properly lined.